Upper Bolton Brow, Sowerby Bridge, West Yorkshire

-The growth of the Calderdale valley mills in the late 18th and 19th century brought many Irish Catholic immigrants to the area and boosted the development of Sowerby Bridge on the banks of the River Calder one mile east of the historic settlement of Sowerby.
+The growth of the Calderdale valley mills in the late eighteenth and nineteenth century brought many Irish Catholic immigrants to the area and boosted the development of Sowerby Bridge on the banks of the River Calder one mile east of the historic settlement of Sowerby.
 In 1896 a mission from Halifax was established at Hebden Bridge (about six miles up the valley) and for a year Mass was said in a rented mission room in Hollins Mill Lane at Sowerby Bridge.
 This was discontinued in 1897 with the opening of a church at Luddenham Foot, just two miles away.
 In 1908 Mass was once more said in Sowerby Bridge, first in an old mill in Wharf Street and then in a room within the Victoria Assembly Hall in Bolton Brow.

 In 1918 Underbank Hall was acquired for £1,550.
 This property, set in extensive grounds, became the site of the present Catholic church in Sowerby Bridge.
 The hall occupied grounds bounded by Upper Bolton Brow and Pye Nest Road.
 At first Underbank Hall was modified and partly converted to the presbytery and partly demolished, with the stone being used for the building of the first church (opened on 13 October 1920), later the church hall.
 Sowerby Bridge became a parish in 1921 and the present church, costing about £7,000, opened on 16 October 1934.
 The architect, Richard Byrom, designed a number of Catholic churches including (according to his son, a partner of Byrom, Clark Roberts), St Ethelbert’s, Bolton, Guardian Angels, Bury, St Bede’s, Bury, St Mary Clayton-le-Moor, Holy Family, Kirkholt, Rochdale and the Catholic church at New Springs, Wigan.
 The church at Sowerby Bridge may have been his first church design.
 In 1983-5 the church hall and presbytery were rebuilt and a date stone of 1724 is reset above the entrance to the presbytery.